Comment on page

 - Horizontal faces will orient the texture lengthwise along the longest side of the face.

 Use the Adjust Material Placement tool to override the default Material placement, as well as the Material's scale on specific faces:

-Access the Adjust Material Placement dialog through the shortcut MP or from the right-click context menu:
+- Access the Adjust Material Placement tool through the shortcut MP or from the right-click context menu:

 Use the on-screen controls to interactively move, rotate and scale the material textures directly on the face: